daniel-stoneuk/blog/_posts/2016-08-26-android-bottom-sheet-with-dimmed-background.md

 </android.support.design.widget.CoordinatorLayout>
 ```

-As you can see above, I have wrapped the main fragment in a `FrameLayout` with it's `foreground` set to a drawable that is simply a black rectangle.
+As you can see above, I wrapped the main fragment which contains the app (you could wrap your views) in a `FrameLayout` with it's `foreground` set to a drawable that is simply a black rectangle.

 ### shape_window_dim.xml: